What Construction is Happening?

 • Water Shutoffs: Crews will strive to provide 5 days' notice ahead of any scheduled service interruptions.
 Some emergency repairs may take place (old pipes tend to crack as they are being worked on).
 These service interruptions are not expected to impacted buildings that are not on the directly impacted blocks.

-Update (8/14/25):
+Update (9/5/25):

 The Water Department has completed the entirety of their water main replacement on Greenview and on Hutchinson, including transferring all buildings' services transfers.
-They have now vacated both blocks.

 Greenview - Hutchinson Water Main Replacement